BankUnited (BKU)

 5. Sales Growth

 In general, banks make money from two primary sources.
 The first is net interest income, which is interest earned on loans, mortgages, and investments in securities minus interest paid out on deposits.
 The second source is non-interest income, which can come from bank account, credit card, wealth management, investing banking, and trading fees.
-Unfortunately, BankUnited’s 4% annualized revenue growth over the last five years was mediocre.
-This was below our standard for the banking sector and is a tough starting point for our analysis.
+Regrettably, BankUnited’s revenue grew at a sluggish 4.5% compounded annual growth rate over the last five years.
+This was below our standard for the banking sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-BankUnited’s recent performance shows its demand has slowed as its annualized revenue growth of 2.4% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+BankUnited’s annualized revenue growth of 5.4% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.